A-Jazz AK33 RGB review

 To download the software, you’ll need to brave A-Jazz’s website, which regrettably is only available in Chinese.
 However, navigating it is pretty easy; just go directly to their Download page and click on the second line of the menu on the left — this should read 键盘, which means keyboard!
 From there, you’ll see AK-33 RGB driver English, so click on that and you should get the most recent version.
-(At the time of writing, this is the direct link to that file.)

 Install the driver, launch the program and find the icon in your system tray, and you should be presented with the following: